kvakulo/Switcheroo/readme.txt

 Changelog:

+2010-02-07: Released v0.4
+  * Window now resizes to match height and width of all entries
+  * Window exception list is now user-editable.
+  * Tested on 32-bit Windows 7.
 2009-11-09: Released v0.3
   * Added ctrl-enter functionality.
   * Mostly migrated to using the Managed Windows API instead of custom